steveshambles/Freespin-Frenzy/README.md

 ![Alt text](https://stevepython.files.wordpress.com/2020/05/jacks-win.png "Optional title")

-Note: V0.79, V0.80 have out of memory errors after playing for a while, trying to fix.
+Note: V0.79, V0.80 have out of memory errors after playing for a while, trying to fix,

+but I don't have a clue how.
+Anyonewillg to fork and fix is welcome.